SmallDoges/small-doge/docs/training.md

 ### 1. Prepare Dataset (One-Stop Solution)

-Use the advanced dataset processor that handles download, processing, and mixing in one function:
+SmallDoge uses an **integrated processor-based approach** for all training stages.
+The processor automatically handles dataset downloading, mixing, tokenization, and formatting in one unified pipeline.

 ```python
 from transformers import AutoTokenizer